Holistic Stream Assessment/Restoration: Trout Brook - Dover, Massachusetts

 TEMPERATURE MONITORING

 Brook trout need cold water to survive.
 While they can tolerate water temperatures over 70 degrees for short periods, the ideal mean temperature is between the low 50s and the mid 60s.
-Streams can warm due to damming, groundwater use, drought, changes to the climate, and even excessive beaver activity.
+Streams can warm due to damming, groundwater use, drought, changes to the weather, and even excessive beaver activity.

 NFC and our partners look to monitor the temperature at various locations throughout the Trout Brook watershed for a full season to ascertain if there are any notable thermal stress contributors.
 If anything notable is identified, we will report what we found along with what if anything could be done to mitigate it.